 The .308 Winchester has a slightly longer same case length (1.92″ vs 2.015″), but the 6.5 Creedmoor has a little bit longer overall length (2.825″ vs 2.81″).

-The 6.5 Creedmoor has a sharper shoulder angle and a slightly less tapered case than the .308.
+The 6.5 Creedmoor has a sharper shoulder angle (30 degrees vs 20 degrees for the 308) and a slightly less tapered case than the .308.
 Those traits allow the Creedmoor to use very long, high BC bullets without sacrificing case capacity.
 Both cartridges have the same .473″ rim diameter, can hold almost the same amount of powder, and have the same SAAMI maximum average pressure of 62,000psi.

 Note: while the case capacity figures listed below do give a good indication of the differences between the two cartridges, exact case capacities vary slightly according to the brand of brass used.